handsontable/handsontable/docs/README.md

 E.g.:
 1. Modify `content/guides/some/example.ts` file.
-2. Run `npm run docs:scripts:generate-js-example content/guides/some/example.ts` to generate `content/guides/some/example.js`.
+2. Run `npm run docs:code-examples:generate-js content/guides/some/example.ts` to generate `content/guides/some/example.js`.
 3. Commit both `content/guides/some/example.ts` and `content/guides/some/example.js`.

 In case of TSX file, the script will generate JSX version of the code example, so the workflow is the same as above.